 Everyone looks forward to Thanksgiving dinner with all the trimmings.
-And then, by Saturday, everybody is sick of Thanksgiving dinner with all the trimmings.
+And then, by Saturday, we’re all sick of those same foods.
 Gag me with a turkey sandwich, right?

 The key to leftovers is making them feel like a different meal with a new texture and flavor profile.

-Turn butter into a whole new condiment by adding a few spoonfuls of leftover cranberry sauce.
+Turn butter into a whole new condiment by adding a few spoons of leftover cranberry sauce.
 And transform those mashed potatoes into potato pancakes.

 Here is everything you need to know.
-And the really good news is, none takes more than a few minutes.
+And the good news is, none takes more than a few minutes.

 - Bite-sized pieces of turkey